AGDevX/Owl/README.md

 # Customizing Owl

-If you like the behavior of the app then most of the customization only needs to happen in the `environment` folder, `package.json` file, and `webmanifest` file.
+If you like the behavior of the app then most of the customization only needs to happen in the `environments` folder, `package.json` file, and `webmanifest` file.
 Otherwise, feel free to remove or change the functionality to your liking.

 <br />